trialspark/enzyme-context/packages/enzyme-context-apollo/README.md

 }
 ```

-What are the three main causes of mocks not working?
+What are the main causes of mocks not working?

-1. Mock names don't aligning with schema names
+1. Mock names don't align with schema names

    You need to make sure that the type name and field name you're trying to mock exactly match your schema.
    Here's an example of how this problem might arise:

    ```javascript
    const wrapper = mount(<MyComponent />, {